 We do not use any ultrasound techniques, popularised in the UK such as Vaser, as we consider that it has no advantage and adds unnecessary complications.

-The founder of the clinic, Bryan Mayou, carried out two years research in the early days of ultrasound liposuction and developed the technique which became the most popular in the United States.
-There were however, many potential risks and it was recommended that ultrasound should only be used for short periods of time necessitating the use of traditional liposuction to complete the procedure.
+After years of research in the US, the founder of the clinic and pioneer of liposuction in the UK, Bryan Mayou, determined ultrasound liposuction carried many potential risks and it was recommended that ultrasound should only be used for short periods of time necessitating the use of traditional liposuction to complete the procedure.

 Since this time ultrasound has reappeared in different forms of which the most popular in the UK is Vaser.
 As a centre for liposuction, the Cadogan Clinic has built up huge experience and therefore does see a number of poor results from elsewhere, requiring reconstruction.
 Almost all of these are where Vaser has been used.
-Bryan Mayou believes that trained surgeons can make different techniques work well for themselves, but it remains our experience that Vaser has problems.
+Mr Mayou believes that trained surgeons can make different techniques work well for themselves, but it remains our experience that Vaser has problems.
 It is claimed to be quicker, more effective and less painful than other techniques.
 This is simply not true.
-We see lumpy results, and occasional burns.
+We see lumpy results and occasional burns.
 The frequent complication is the development of seromas or collections of fluid requiring drainage.
-He has never seen this in the thousands of treatments that he has carried out, and it is only Vaser that is still producing them.
+This does not occur with traditional liposuction, and it is only Vaser that is still producing them.
 The Cadogan Clinic does not recommend its use.

 There are several different types of liposuction performed here at the Cadogan Clinic.